 Throughout the 1990s and into the 2000s, the firm's business continued to grow rapidly under the strong leadership of George A. Mairs III and William B. Frels.
 Mairs retired from active management in 2009 and Frels at the end of 2015.
 Mairs and Power was further strengthened during this period as additional, established investment professionals joined the firm: Peter G. Robb in 1994, Ronald L. Kaliebe in 2001, Jon A. Theobald in 2002, Mark L. Henneman in 2004 and Andrew R. Adams in 2006.

 Glenn E. Johnson and Peter J. Johnson joined the firm as investment professionals in 2010.
 In 2011, Mairs and Power added to its family of mutual funds by launching the Mairs & Power Small Cap Fund, managed by Andrew R. Adams.
 Similar to the Growth and Balanced Funds, the Small Cap Fund is a no-load fund focusing on long-term appreciation.
-In 2013, Kevin V. Earley and Allen D. Steinkopf joined the firm, followed by Justin M. Miller and Robert W. Mairs in 2015, Robert W. Thompson in 2016 and Christopher D. Strom in 2017, and Patrick J. Farley in 2018 as investment professionals.
+In 2013, Kevin V. Earley and Allen D. Steinkopf joined the firm, followed by Justin M. Miller and Robert W. Mairs in 2015, Robert W. Thompson and Michelle A. Currier in 2016, Christopher D. Strom in 2017, and Patrick J. Farley in 2018 as investment professionals.